qwerty472123/amongst_solution/README.md

 1. The player's `recentLocation` won't be cleared when the player enter the shelld from dropship.
 2. The order in the movement system is apply the delta -> applyWall -> applyBound -> deal with killing(including location change in killing).
-3. The check allow a hoaxer to kill anoher player are: the distance between the hoaxer-provided point and the hoaxer is quite close; the hoaxer-provided point is equal to the current location of the player or one of its `recentLocation`; there are no wall between(not `hasWallBetween`) the hoaxer-provided point and the hoaxer.
+3. The check allow a hoaxer to kill anoher player when: the distance between the hoaxer-provided point and the hoaxer is quite close; the hoaxer-provided point is equal to the current location of the player or one of its `recentLocation`; there are no wall between(not `hasWallBetween`) the hoaxer-provided point and the hoaxer.
-4. When the player interact other system, the `recentLocation` won't be updated anymore.(Same goal can be achieved by always send invalid delta in movement system.)
+4. When the player interact other system, the `recentLocation` won't be updated anymore.(Same goal can be achieved by always sending invalid delta in movement system.)
 5. Part of the positions that players can reach in dropship are very close to the Conspiracy room in shelld.

-So, if a player go to a useful point in dropship and then the game start, this player immediately interacts with the immediate emergency button system.
-Then its `recentLocation` can always contains a certain position where player cannot reach directly in shelld.
+So, if a player go to a useful point in dropship and when the game start, this player immediately interacts with the immediate emergency button system, its `recentLocation` can always contains a certain position where player cannot reach directly in shelld.

 A [script](./flag1NodeScript.mjs) to achieve such a goal can be found in the repo.
 The usage is create a room and run `node flag1NodeScript.mjs <roomId>` and just keep it running.